-IV antibiotics are adjuncts, usually including 2 or more drugs.
-An empiric regimen should include drugs effective against aerobic and anaerobic organisms.
+IV antibiotics are adjuncts, usually including 2 or more medications.
+An empiric regimen should include antibiotics effective against aerobic and anaerobic organisms.
 Current recommendations from the Infectious Diseases Society of America (IDSA) suggest vancomycin, linezolid, or daptomycin combined with piperacillin/tazobactam, a carbapenem, ceftriaxone plus metronidazole, or a fluoroquinolone plus metronidazole.
 Antibiotic coverage should be narrowed based on blood and tissue culture results once they become available.
-(See the IDSA's practice guidelines for the diagnosis and management of skin and soft-tissue infections.)
+(See the IDSA's 2014 practice guidelines for the diagnosis and management of skin and soft-tissue infections.)

 Pearls & Pitfalls

 All-cause mortality rate in treated patients is about 20 to 30% (1 Prognosis reference Necrotizing soft-tissue infection is typically caused by a mixture of aerobic and anaerobic organisms that cause necrosis of subcutaneous tissue, usually including the fascia.
 This infection... read more ).